Brennall/HFH-SRD/Chapter10.md

 When a dungeon wandering monster encounter occurs, the following steps should be followed:

-1. Find the row of the Dungeon Wandering Monster Level table that shows the dungeon level on which the monster has been encountered.
+1. Find the row of the [Dungeon Wandering Monster Level](Chapter10.md#dungeon-wandering-monster-level) table that shows the dungeon level on which the monster has been encountered.
 Roll 1d12 and read across to find the column specifying which Random Monster table will be used to generate the monster.
-Roll 1d12 on the resulting Random Monster by Level table to determine the type of creature encountered.
+Roll 1d12 on the resulting [Random Monster by Level](Chapter10.md#random-monsters-by-level) table to determine the type of creature encountered.

 2. Roll the appropriate number encountered for the creature to determine how many are present.
 Increase or decrease this roll by one-half for each step of difference between the dungeon level and the Random Monster table used (round down).
 For example, consulting Random Monster table #3 might indicate 1d6 wights.
 A roll of 5 would result in 1 wight if this encounter takes place on level 1; 2 on level 2; 5 on level 3; 7 on level 4; or 10 on level 5.

 3. Roll 2d6 x 10 to determine the encounter distance in feet separating the characters and monster(s) at the point when the characters may become aware of the monster, unless factors such as light source, dungeon geometry, etc. take precedence.
 The Judge should take into account the dungeon layout and known placement of other monsters to determine the direction from which the wandering monsters are approaching.

-Roll for surprise and reactions as described in Chapter 6, Dungeon Encounters.
+Roll for surprise and reactions as described in Chapter 6, [Dungeon Encounters](Chapter06.md#dungeon-encounters).
 Modify the reaction roll by the difference between the Random Monster table used and the dungeon level of the encounter.
 For instance, if the wights from table 3 are encountered on level 5, they have a -2 penalty to reaction rolls; if encountered on level 1, they have a +2 bonus to reaction rolls.
 The numerical superiority of monsters traveling deeper into the dungeon makes them more likely to attack.
 On the other hand, powerful monsters wandering on an upper level are more inclined to view the party as tools than threats.

-#### Random Monster by Level
+#### Dungeon Wandering Monster Level

 Dungeon Level    | 1       | 2       | 3      | 4      | 5      | 6
 ---------------: | ------: | ------: | -----: | -----: | -----: | ------: